 Think of podcast influencer marketing as more of a long-term play.

 Before reaching out about a partnership, try to ask for data on downloads as well as a media kit to help you tell a clearer story with their numbers.
-Remember, most people who download podcasts will listen to the entire podcast… even thought half of users say podcasts are too long
+Remember, most people who download podcasts will listen to the entire podcast… even though half of users say podcasts are too long

 Be sure to analyze their reviews, ratings, and rankings to help you understand their audience and overall popularity of the show.
 Look for a volume of reviews as well as recent dates to ensure their content is still relevant and engaging to their audience.
 Upon partnership, be sure to use unique linking that corresponds to the podcaster to support more accurate tracking.

 Rapid growth anywhere can often mean a great deal of change.
 Other audio-centered platforms are starting to emerge, including Clubhouse, the social audio app.
 Last year, it was all the rage with cameos from heavy hitters like Bill Gates and Elon Musk dropping into different conversations happening on the platform.
 In 2021, Clubhouse seems to have lost its luster, but found its stride.
 Instead of being a place to run into celebrities, Clubhouse is a platform where people go to gather and share information.
-Cool environment, but it’s not turning out to be the threat to podcasts marketers worried it would be.
+Cool environment, but it’s not turning out to be the threat that podcasts marketers worried it would be.

 Hubspot in a survey found that when asked which of audio activity they preferred, 36 percent of their participants chose podcasts while 25 percent chose listening or participating in Clubhouse conversations (39 percent choosing neither).
 As podcasts hold their lead, it still might be in your best interest to jump into the possibilities of this buzzing company that’s essentially still in its pilot program.